RapTho/gitops-service-mesh-demo/gitops/README.md

 # Link Git repo to ArgoCD

 ```
-oc apply -f argocd-repository.yaml
+kubectl apply -f argocd-repository.yaml
 ```

 # Let ArgoCD deploy all ressources

 ```
-oc apply -f argo-apps/
+kubectl apply -f argo-apps/
 ```

 # Open ArgoCD

 To watch what's happening you can open ArgoCD's user interface.
-You can get the link by executing the extraction command below.
+You can get the ArgoCD UI URL by executing the extraction command below.
+This works on OpenShift only.

 ```
 oc get route/openshift-gitops-server -n openshift-gitops -o jsonpath='{ .spec.host }{"\n"}'